lkodinsson/MARS/README.md

 # Learning to Play

-All of the cores rules are defined in the [**MARS Basic: Player's Handbook**](/Basic/PHB.md).
-Additional information and reference tables can be found in the [**MARS Basic: Appendix**](/Basic/Appendix.md).
+All of the cores rules are defined in the [**Player's Handbook**](/Basic/PHB.md).
+Additional information and reference tables can be found in the [**Appendix**](/Basic/Appendix.md).

 # Creating a Character

-Once you have learned the rules and are ready to create a character, you will need to follow the steps as outlined in [**MARS Basic: Creating a Character**](/Basic/PHB.md#creating-a-character).
+Once you have learned the rules and are ready to create a character, you will need to follow the steps as outlined in [**Creating a Character**](/Basic/PHB.md#creating-a-character).
 The following links will provide you with the information necessary to create a character matching the genre you are going to play.

-### All Genres
+### Universal

 * [Talents](/Basic/Talents.md)
 * [Maneuvers](/Basic/Maneuvers.md)